dougeby/IntuneDocs/intune/help-desk-operators.md

 ## Mobile apps reference

-The apps that are running on devices or devices owned by users managed by Intune and Azure AD.
+The apps that are running on devices or devices owned by users managed by Intune and Azure Active Directory (AD).

 ### Properties